Estate Planning

 -

-A Will is used to specify who should receive your property after you pass away, and parents of young children can also specify who they would like to serve as guardians of their children.
+A Last Will and Testament is used to specify who should receive your property after you pass away, and parents of young children can also specify who they would like to serve as guardians of their children.

 -